Updated June 12, 2023

 - During the initial setup of their new Android device, if the Google Search app is pre-installed.

 - Will a user see the choice screen more than once?

 - A user will see the choice screen once per device, at setup.
 If the user performs a factory reset on the device, however, the user will see the choice screen again during setup.

-- Will Google feed in to Google Search the data it might be able to gather from rival search providers’ default status on Chrome or the search box?
+- Does Google feed in to Google Search the data it might be able to gather from rival search providers’ default status on Chrome or the search box?

-- Google will not be collecting search queries that are entered into the search box.
-As to Chrome, Google will not receive information about queries sent to rival search engines unless the user enables Chrome features that store their browsing history with their Google Account.
+- Google does not collect search queries that are entered into the search box.
+As to Chrome, Google does not receive information about queries sent to rival search engines unless the user enables Chrome features that store their browsing history with their Google Account.
 Any data recorded in relation to the choice screen will be used for maintenance and improvement of the user interface.

-- Will Google sell any data that it collects from the choice screen?
+- Does Google sell any data that it collects from the choice screen?